SUMMARY OF COURSE REQUIREMENTS

 1. 10% Participation: To receive full credit for participation you must have no absences (in both the main lecture room as well as the discussion-group room), always be on time, never leave early, be engaged and participate in the weekly class discussions, submit all work on schedule, and generally behave in a socially responsible way.

-2. 30% Research Essays: You will be given a variety of topics related to each professor's theme.
-Then, during five research days, (one research day per professor), collaborate in pairs to research the answer to only one essay topic of your choice.
-This will lead to five research essays (one essay per professor).
+2. 50% Research Essays: You will be given a variety of topics related to each professor's theme.
+Then, during six research days, (two research days per professor), collaborate in pairs to research the answer to only one essay topic of your choice.
+This will lead to six research essays (two essays per professor).
 Experience the benefits of team work, leading up to an individual essay.
 A student who does not show up during a research day will receive an F for the essay of that day.
 Also the essay of a student who comes to class but does not stay until the end, will be severely downgraded.
+The lowest essay grade will be dropped.